Use-AIrs/Use-Ai.rs/README.md

 ##### Hello,

 ##### i decided to pause this Git-Repo till i got an alpha version done.
-The initial goal of showing my project conzept to the a jury of the german goverment was succsessfully compleded.
+The initial goal of showing my project concept to the a jury of the german goverment was succsessfully compleded.
 I am currently working on a more complete Library.
 I aim to come back with a publishable version before the last quarter of this year!
 Untill then feel free to have a look arround and see what the concepts idea is.

 ## Welcome to Use-AI.rs!